pycom/pycom-documentation/content/tutorials/all/PyGate.md

 		"serv_port_down": 1700,
 		"keepalive_interval": 10,
 		"stat_interval": 30,
-		"push_timeout_ms": 500,
+		"push_timeout_ms": 100,
 		"forward_crc_valid": true,
 		"forward_crc_error": false,
 		"forward_crc_disabled": false
 	}
 }
 ```
+To stop the Pygate at any time use:

+- REPL -> use CTRL-C
+- using deinit function `machine.pygate_deinit()`

-__To stop the Pygate at any time via the REPL use CTRL-C, that will stop GW tasks and safely power off the Concentrator.__
+that will stop GW tasks and safely power off the Concentrator.